lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 * The dataset.head(10) function displays the first 10 rows of the dataset.
 This initial look helps to understand the structure of the data, the features (columns), and the first few values in each feature.

 ###### Understanding Features and Target:
-* The dataset contains various car attributes (features), such as wheelbase, carlength, curbweight, enginesize, horsepower, etc., along with price, which seems to be the target variable we might want to predict.
+* The dataset contains various car attributes (features), such as wheelbase, carlength, curbweight, enginesize, horsepower, etc., along with price, which seems to be the target variable we need to predict.
-* Identifying the target variable is an important part of preprocessing, as it guides feature selection and further steps.

 <img src="https://github.com/user-attachments/assets/cab4ef5e-9aae-4acd-a561-8b3f76168681" alt="Screenshot" width="500" height="250">

 ##### Getting input and output
 It is the process for selecting the input (independent variables) and output (dependent variable) from the dataset.

-###### This is the step-by-step explanation for getting the inputs and output. (as shown in the image below)
+##### This is the step-by-step explanation for getting the inputs and output. (as shown in the image below)

 ###### Selecting Inputs (Independent Variables):